ublue-os/website/docs/images/bazzite/FAQ.md

 You can pin your current deployment with `sudo ostree admin pin 0` in a host terminal for a backup save state of your current deployment.

 **For advanced users**: We also offer specific builds from the last 90 days that you can rebase to, but you will have to rebase back to `:latest` once you want to upgrade.
+If you want to rollback within the 90 days of builds to a specific build, enter: `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:YEARMONTHDAY` (ex:20231031) for October 31, 2023.

 Read Fedora's official [documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/updates-upgrades-rollbacks/#rolling-back) on the topic of rolling back.

 ## How do I disable automatic updates for system, Flatpaks, and Distrobox containers?